-Even if you’re new to cannabis, chances are you’ve heard of CBD.
+Even if you’re new to cannabis, chances are you’ve read about or heard of CBD.
 One of the major cannabinoids—or “active ingredients”—found in cannabis, it’s hard to miss, appearing in everything from coffee to cocktails to pet treats to granola.
 But still, ubiquity doesn’t tell you anything about CBD’s potential benefits, or even its effects.

 CBD—short for cannabidiol—is a cannabinoid, one of a group of roughly 150 compounds found in the cannabis and hemp plants.
-Cannabinoids are responsible for imparting many of the plant’s most profound effects on our bodies, including the cannabis plant’s most recognizable hallmark: it’s intoxicating effect.
+Cannabinoids are responsible for imparting many of these plant’s most profound effects on our bodies.

-That euphoric intoxication comes from THC, the most abundant cannabinoid in the cannabis plant family and the one most directly responsible for the plant’s characteristic euphoric “high.”
-The second most prevalent cannabinoid is CBD, and while it doesn’t create the same level of intoxication, that’s not to say it isn’t entirely psychoactive.
-Some people describe a gentle cerebral “buzzing” sensation that’s not too different from caffeine.
+You have likely heard of THC, the most abundant cannabinoid in the cannabis plant family and the one most directly responsible for the plant’s characteristic euphoric “high.”
+The second most prevalent cannabinoid is CBD, and while it doesn’t provide the same euphoric and intoxicating effects THC, that’s not to say it is not psychoactive.
+Some people describe a gentle cerebral “buzz” sensation that’s not too different from caffeine.
 And indeed, studies have shown that CBD can induce a feeling of alertness.

 With that said, let’s return to the topic of CBD effects.
-CBD, like all the cannabinoids, interacts with a network inside our body called the Endocannabinoid System.
+CBD, like all the cannabinoids, interacts with a bodily network called the endocannabinoid system.
 It’s one of our most important regulatory systems, and—as you might guess—it’s uniquely suited to work with the cannabinoids in cannabis.
 That’s a major reason cannabis can impart such powerful medicinal effects; when used carefully and in proper doses, it’s also a uniquely sustainable approach to self-care and wellness.

 That tells us a little about where CBD comes from.
 But what can it do for our bodies?
 Let’s dive into that question now.

 In recent years there has been a significant uptick in medical research on CBD, and researchers have identified a number of potential CBD benefits.
 This cannabinoid is often suggested as a treatment for anxiety and for certain types of pain, but that’s only the start.
-Let’s begin with anxiety, a notably difficult-to-treat condition.
+Let’s begin with anxiety, a notably difficult-to-treat symptom.

 Anxiety disorders are the most common mental health disorder in the United States, affecting nearly 20% of Americans each year.
 And a number of studies support the hypothesis that CBD helps address certain types of anxiety.
 In one study, a CBD oil successfully treated some of the symptoms of PTSD, including anxiety.